crownstone/crownstone-lib-hue-behaviour/documentation/Bridge.md

 In case of a wrong id or the uniqueId doesn't match the id used, it attempts to find by uniqueId.
 When light is not found it throws an error.
-If a connection failure happened and the light didn't got added, it returns a `{hadConnectionFailure: true}` object.
+If the bridge has connection issues, it attempts to redo this operation every 10 seconds.

 ### Removing a light